NEWARK HOLIDAY SHOPPING

 The holidays are upon us, and the shopping list looms.
 There’s still loads of time for great finds at great prices, right here in your own neighborhood.
 Newark Happening has pulled together recommendations for you, whether you are a shop local fan or a discount diva.

-Some will say the Newark Museum Shop is the best place in town to find unique gifts, especially for the hard-to-please folks on your list.
+Some will say the Newark Museum of Art Holiday Market is the best place in town to find unique gifts, especially for the hard-to-please folks on your list.
 The shop’s selection of jewelry is exceptional, with handmade and original pieces by local as well as international artisans.
-Scarves, handbags, jackets, tableware, art books of all kinds, toys and much more are all beautifully displayed in this small but well-stocked shop, with something to be found at all price points.
+Scarves, handbags, jackets, tableware, art books of all kinds, toys, and much more are all beautifully displayed in this small but well-stocked shop, with something to be found at all price points.
+20% off all Museum Shop purchases this holiday season.
+Unique gifts from around the world • Enjoy FREE gift wrap • Spend more than $200 and receive a $10 gift card off future Museum Shop purchases.

 Lunch Hour Finds

-You’d love to avoid weekend crowds and prefer to shop on your lunch hour?
+You’d love to avoid weekend crowds and prefer to shop during your lunch hour?
 Read on for some great suggestions here in Newark.

 Just west of Broad Street near the Prudential Center is Dan’s Hats and Caps, offering an almost dizzying selection of headwear.
 Three generations of friendly owners will help you find the perfect gift, from a classic newsboy cap to the most stylish Stetson.
-Venture a few blocks north on Halsey Street, turn right at Linden Street and discover a fashionable new boutique, Off the Hanger, with great selections and fashion advice.
-Back to Halsey Street heading north, there are a few more places to check out: Gifts East West for treasures from Thailand, handmade pottery and jewelry; The Artisan Collective for hand-poured scented soy candles, recycled fabric handbags, dynamic wall art, and funky jewelry; and just off Halsey on Bleeker Street, GlassRoots for glass vases, tableware and jewelry, all designed and hand-blown by Newark youth and their artisan mentors.
+Venture a few blocks north on Halsey Street, turn right at Linden Street, and discover a fashionable boutique, Off the Hanger/ANÉ Clothier, with great selections for her, him, or them, and fashion advice.
+A trip down the South Ward if worth stopping by WOODStack Newark, a Men’s shop featuring sneakers, streetwear & accessories.
+Back to Halsey Street heading north, there are a few more places to check out: Gifts East-West for treasures from Thailand, handmade pottery, and jewelry; and just off Halsey on Bleeker Street, GlassRoots for glass vases, tableware, and jewelry, all designed and hand-blown by Newark youth and their artisan mentors.

-On the east side of Penn Station, head down Ferry Street in the Ironbound, the largest Portuguese-speaking community in the U.S., for a great array of shops.
+On the east side of Penn Station, head down Ferry Street for Holidays in the Ironbound, the largest Portuguese-speaking community in the U.S., for a great array of shops.
 May we suggest winemaking supplies for your favorite creative oenophile?
-Owner Manny Lopes at Lopes & Sons Hardware can walk you through everything you need.
+Have a bibliophile on your list?
+Source of Knowledge African-Caribbean family-owned bookstore in Downtown Newark is your stop, selling books written and about people of African descent.
 If you prefer to give wine (including some rare ports), there are plentiful special vintages from the Iberian peninsula at Lisbon Wines & Liquors.

 Giving Great Experiences